surifirstpin/biplus_documentation/docs/DataRun.md

 ## Display Totals

-**8.**  By selecting the **check box** it displays the total values of the measure fields obtained.
+**8.**    By selecting the  **check box** for totals, the report is displayed with total sum values of the measure fields obtained.

  ## Display  Row Limit

-**9.**  You can limit the rows extracted to 100, 500, 1000, 5000, etc selecting the limit value to your desired number from drop down list.
+**9.**  You can limit the rows extracted to 100, 500, 1000, 5000, etc. By selecting the limit value to your desired number from drop down list.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/61de99f8d763cf180029d192cc9b991ed454a35a/images/query_time.png)